esciencecenter-digital-skills/workshop-metadata/ds-rpackaging/synopsis.md

-This workshop will provide participants with the basics for writing their own packages in R.
+This workshop will take participants from an R script to their own reusable, shareable R package.